Author: Paul Bradley

 His latest effort is the World War II Japanese Aichi D3A Val torpedo bomber.
 Sporting a 36-inch wingspan and a flying weight of 28 ounces, it is perfect for small fields.

 For power, Bill is using a Turnigy C3530-1700 motor turning a Master Airscrew 8 x 3 three-blade propeller.
-He notes that this is more power than necessary, but what the heck.
+He noted that this is more power than necessary, but what the heck.
 If decent power is good, then a lot must be great!

 Transitioning to Ailerons

-Bob designed this model using experience gained when he designed 200-square-inch and 55-square-inch models intended to be flown in small venues.
-The Transition 75 has a 20-inch wingspan and a flying weight of 4.7 ounces.
 Power comes from an E-flite Park 180 brushless motor.
 It can be flown using either 250 or 450 mAh two-cell battery packs.
-The 250 mAh pack delivers a 5-minute flying time, while the 450 will fly for 9 minutes.
+The 250 mAh pack delivers about 5 minutes of flying time, while the 450 mAh pack will fly for about 9 minutes.
+Plans for the Transition 75 appeared in the January 2014 issue of RC Micro World.
+Contact information is in “Sources.”

 External Control Linkages

-During the model’s concept phase, John felt that an external pushrod for the rudder would simply look wrong.
-He decided that rather than a wood stick for the fuselage tailboom, he would use a hollow carbon tube.
+During the model’s concept phase, John felt that an external pushrod for the rudder would look wrong.
+Rather than a wooden stick for the fuselage tailboom, he used a hollow carbon tube.
+The hollow carbon tube provided a convenient place to hide the rudder pushrod while maintaining a relatively simple installation.

-Although it’s not a unique idea, it is something that is easy to overlook when we set up a “simple” model.
-Making a little extra effort to conceal the pushrod makes a much cleaner-looking model.
-It also greatly helps reduce the occurrence of hangar rash.
-It is easy to hook an external pushrod on something when moving a model.
+His close-up photo shows the magnetic actuator used for the rudder control and its mounting location relative to the carbon-fiber tube tailboom.
+The pushrod simply passes through the tailboom to the rudder.
+Although not a unique idea, it’s easy to overlook when setting up a "simple" model.
+Concealing the pushrod makes for a much cleaner-looking model and reduces the occurrence of hangar rash.
+It’s easy to hook an external pushrod on something when moving a model.
+Nice work as always, John.

 That's it for this installment.
 Please let me know what you are up to in the world of small-field flying.